 A great destination to visit is one you would not expect.
 Usually, you would think of Hawaii, New Zealand, or Greece for a getaway, but there is someplace even closer; a place that is centrally located within the United States, making it easily accessible to most of us, and a place that is far cheaper than these dream destinations.

 Nebraska is an unassuming state for tourism, Omaha even more so, but the city has many great qualities that will allow you to not only have fun but also help you relax while you are there.
 There are some wonderful attractions to see and experience whether you visit on your own, travel with a significant other, or you bring your entire family.
 So plan your trip to this quiet neck of the Midwest with the following things to do in Omaha Nebraska.
-You may love the relaxed lifestyle so much, you might just decide to relocate to Omaha.
+You may love the relaxed lifestyle so much, you might just decide to relocate.

 Omaha has many museums dedicated to the arts, history, and science, but there is one that combines them all: the Strategic Air Command and Aerospace Museum.
 Here, you can find not only artwork and recreations of American flight over the centuries but you will also find actual examples of them as well.
 Retired military-model aircraft and rockets are on display, several of them in the midst of being restored to their original appearances.
 Exhibits are dedicated to both the machines and the men who flew them, ranging from World War II to the Cold War to the Vietnam War.
 It even hosts an exhibit dedicated to the women who have piloted aircraft over the last century.